ThomasCanning/OptionsPricing/readme.md

 This script calculates the price of European call and put options, using either the Black-Scholes formula or the binomial pricing model.
 The models are based on the book "Options, Futures, and Other Derivatives" by John C. Hull (5th edition).
+Additionally, you can plot each variable against the options call or put price to visualize the impact of each variable on the option price.

 ## Variables